visioninhope/foundationallm/docs/development/development-local.md

 ### User Portal

 The `UserPortal` project is a Vue.js (Nuxt) project.
-To run it locally, follow these steps:
+To configure it to run locally, follow these steps:

 1. Open the `/src/UserPortal` folder in Visual Studio Code.
 2. Copy the `.env.example` file in the root directory to a new file named `.env` and update the values:
    1. The `APP_CONFIG_ENDPOINT` value should be the Connection String for the Azure App Configuration service.
 This should be the same value as the `FoundationaLLM:AppConfig:ConnectionString` environment variable.
    2. The `LOCAL_API_URL` should be the URL of the local Core API service (https://localhost:63279). **Important:** Only set this value if you wish to debug the entire solution locally and bypass the App Config service value for the CORE API URL.
 If you do not wish to debug the entire solution locally, leave this value empty or comment it out.
-3. Open a terminal in Visual Studio Code and run `npm install` to install the dependencies.
-4. Run `npm run dev` to start the local development server.
-5. Open a browser and navigate to http://localhost:3000.

 ### Chat (deprecated)